New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Conclusions

 Our second contribution is the development of an adaptive evolve-filter-relax (aEFR) regularization for both the FOM and the ROM feedback control settings.
 Our numerical investigation shows that the novel aEFR stabilizes marginally-resolved simulations at high Reynolds numbers and increases the accuracy of the new feedback control for realistic control parameters (i.e., when the magnitude of the feedback control is relatively low).
 Specifically, the new aEFR strategy yields more accurate results than the classical EFR approach, especially toward the end of the numerical simulation.
 Furthermore, both aEFR and EFR are significantly more accurate than the noEFR approach (i.e., when no regularization is used), especially at the beginning of the numerical simulation.

-The first steps in the theoretical and numerical investigation of the novel feedback control and aEFR algorithm are encouraging.
-There are several research directions for the further study of these strategies.
+The first steps in the theoretical and numerical investigation of the novel feedback control and aEFR algorithm are encouraging. {Furthermore, although the new control law has been built \emph{a priori}, it represents a first step towards more complex applications: for example, they can be interpreted as a first approximation of nonlinear \emph{optimal} feedback controls.
+This will be a topic of future research}. \reviewerAA{Furthermore, the law we propose is distributed over all the spatial domain and is impractical for NSE-based applications: a significant (and challenging) improvement would be to extend the theoretical and experimental analysis to boundary control, with \cite{raymond2005local,Raymond2006,RAYMOND2007627} as starting points.} There are several other research directions for the further study of these strategies.
 For example, other regularized ROMs (such as the Leray ROM~\cite{wells2017evolve}) could be analyzed and investigated numerically within the new feedback control framework.
-The new feedback control and aEFR algorithm could also be studied in the numerical simulation and control of higher Reynolds number turbulent flows. {Finally, rigorous mathematical support should be provided for the EFR and aEFR strategies within the new feedback control framework.}
+The new feedback control and aEFR algorithm could also be studied in the numerical simulation and control of higher Reynolds number turbulent flows. \reviewerAA{Furthermore, it would be interesting to compare the proposed feedback law with other feedback control strategies, such as model predictive control, and to test the robustness of the approach in noisy settings and under initial data and state perturbations.} Another possible future direction would be the employment of hyper-reduction techniques to achieve an efficient ROM capable of dealing with more complicated problems, such as parametrized NSE with varying Reynolds numbers.
+This would yield a complete model with the objective of a faster tuning of parameter optimization, capable of predicting unseen configurations, paving the way to adaptive and time-dependent control actions.
+Another valuable extension concerns partial or scarce knowledge about the target and the state, together with the addition of external source terms, and how these features would impact the control action.
+Moreover, a valuable improvement concerns the understanding of the role of pressure and increasing its accuracy in the context of the regularized control strategies. {Finally, rigorous mathematical support should be provided for the EFR and aEFR strategies within the new feedback control framework in the ROM setting.}